hyperledger-archives/sawtooth-core/docs/source/tutorial.rst

    $ /project/sawtooth-core/docs/source/tutorial/genesis.sh
    $ cd /project/sawtooth-core
-   $ ./bin/txnvalidator -v -F mktplace.transactions.market_place --config /home/ubuntu/sawtooth/v0.json
+   $ ./bin/txnvalidator -v -F mktplace.transactions.market_place

 Keep txnvalidator running while we interact with it using mktclient below.
 Open a new terminal in your **host** OS and type: